seanys/Predicting-the-Matching-Probability-and-Expected-Ride-shared-Distance-of-Enroute-Ridepooling-Orders/haikou-experiments/readme.md

 `datasets/`: This folder contains the datasets provided by Didi Chuxing.
 It will be download from the Google Driver when running the  `simulation.py`.

 `matching_relationship/`: This folder contains all taker states, seeker states, and matching pairs in Haikou Road network processed in advance.
+It will be download from the Google Driver when running the  `prediction.py`.